NazarenoCavazzon/coding-interview-frontend/integration_test/README.md

 - Tests are designed to run on both emulators and physical devices
 - Some tests may require network connectivity for API calls
 - Tests use staging API client for realistic scenarios
 - All tests are designed to be deterministic and repeatable
+- Test suite has been optimized for maintainability and reduced redundancy